 Regardless of grip width and the extremes of different touch points, the barbell will be a few inches in front of the shoulder joint at the bottom of the rep when viewed from the side.
 For maximum efficiency, the bar will need to be pressed up and back quickly to a position directly over the shoulder joint.
 This produces a bar path that moves more or less diagonally from the touch point until it is over the shoulder and then more vertically until lockout.

-We recommend taking an overhand grip with your pinky fingers on the score marks to start, as this medium-width grip is a good starting point.
+Take an overhand grip (thumb wrapped around the bar) with your pinky fingers on the score marks to start, as this medium-width grip is a good starting point.
 The touch point on the chest should be approximately mid-sternum, though it can vary significantly between individuals.
 The correct bar path will be down and forward during the descent, then up and back on the ascent.

 3. The Bench Press Arch